Should I Become a Fashion Journalist?

 Step 1: Earn a Bachelor's Degree

-- Gain practical experience.
+Additionally, practical experience is important.
 Internships at print or online publications offer aspiring journalists an inside look at all aspects of the publishing industry, from marketing to editorial decisions to production.
 Fashion journalists are typically expected to have completed an internship or obtained other publishing experience before starting an entry-level job.
 Other options include interning at a fashion house or writing a fashion column for a college newspaper.

-- Develop online skills.
+Developing online skills is also important.
 Like most journalists, fashion writers are increasingly being asked to upload content to publication websites and promote material through social media.
 Students can use their time in school to learn basic online publishing and social networking skills.

 Step 2: Gain Work Experience

-- Stay on top of fashion news.
-Fashion is a rapidly changing industry, so candidates must stay up to date on designers, textiles, accessories and new technologies.
-Journalists may regularly read fashion magazines, trade publications and blogs to discover what's happening in stores and on runways around the world.
+Fashion is a rapidly changing industry, so candidates must stay up to date on designers, textiles, accessories, and new technologies.
+Journalists may regularly read fashion magazines, trade publications, and blogs to discover what's happening in stores and on runways around the world.

 Step 3: Seek Advancement Opportunities

 Many journalists advance their careers by relocating to larger cities.
 Experienced journalists may advance to supervisory roles.